 How do you eat a crawfish?
 In Louisiana, even toddlers can peel and eat a crawfish before cousin Jerry from Jersey has finished staring one down.
 Don’t fret, it’s easy.
 It just takes practice and practice is the fun part.
 Just ask any local to show you how it’s done.
 It’s not uncommon for one person to consume 3-5 pounds of boiled crawfish at one sitting, often with boiled corn, potatoes or other sides.

-All-you- can-eat crawfish is enough to satisfy most people but the Crawfish Cook-off doubles down on the fun by also providing live music by local favorites like the Top Cats and Christian Serpas and Ghost Town.
+All-you- can-eat crawfish is enough to satisfy most people but the Crawfish Cook-off doubles down on the fun by also providing live music by local favorites like the Top Cats and 4 Unplugged.
 Other foods, like burgers and hotdogs, and beer and soft drinks are available, too.